Bringing work to your firm right now could be the difference between coming out of the pandemic stronger on the other side or getting left behind.

 - Work with your marketing department to develop new messaging and materials.
 At the very least, these need to be updated for your company’s latest policies regarding COVID-19 and safety, as appearing tone-deaf will certainly hinder your chances of being effective at winning work.
 It is also important for you to be able to effectively market and explain your firm’s new products/services, approach, and outlook to people externally, oftentimes without being able to speak to them face-to-face.

 - Ask for referrals/introductions from your existing contacts.
 Far too many people are tentative or even downright afraid to do this for some reason, but it can be one of the most effective ways of building new relationships (and business).
 If you enjoy working with someone and you know they enjoy working with you, why wouldn’t they want to introduce you to someone in their network that you could also work with?
 It won’t turn into a contract after the first conversation, but you will never know what that relationship could turn into unless you ask for the referral.

 - Make introductions for your co-workers to create new connections and possible cross-selling opportunities.
 Do you have a good relationship with someone who could benefit from knowing one of your co-workers, or vice versa?
 Make the introduction, and follow up until it happens.
 It sounds so simple but I cannot tell you how often we see these opportunities lost within AEC firms, especially right now when everyone is “so busy.”
 Making these connections will allow your connections to see firsthand how great other areas and people at your firm are.
 This will present opportunities for you to expand services with a client, participate in speaking/thought leadership engagements, make further connections, and a number of other benefits that can only take place if you make the introduction.

-John Bray is an advisor with Zweig Group’s executive search and recruiting team.
+John Bray is an advisor with Zweig Group’s M&A and executive search teams.
 Contact him at email@example.com.